LisanzaTabby/LisanzaPortfolio/README.md

 # LisanzaPortfolio
-My portfolio Website Using HTML, and Tailwind CSS
+My portfolio Website Using pure HTML and CSS